 The Friese Foundation is proud to lend its support to the prestigious USC Marshall School of Business.
 Established in 1920, the Marshall School of Business is regularly named as one of the top business schools in the United States.

 In its annual review of college and university programs, U.S. News & World Report listed the Marshall School of Business’ MBA program at #17.
 The Marshall School’s Online MBA program ranked even higher, at #5.

-Recently, the Friese Foundation donated a gift of $100,000 to support Marshall’s MBA for Veterans (MBV) program.
+Recently, the Friese Foundation donated a generous amount to support Marshall’s MBA for Veterans (MBV) program.
 This program is designed to help veterans transition from service to their country to promising business careers in civilian life.

 “It’s not just anyone who has the heart, passion, and philanthropic interests as does Mr. Friese,” stated Rachell Morrell, Associate Dean and Chief Development Officer at the Marshall School, in a letter of endorsement for the Friese Foundation.

 “Mr. Friese is known for his accomplishments in business; however, supporting veterans is a philanthropic priority of Mr. Friese.
 As a self-made businessman, Donald Friese believes that each and every individual has a promise of a future, regardless of their background or financial status,” said Morrell.